Frequently Asked Questions

 We will also do our best to make as much of the site as we can accessible for all, perhaps along part of the top path from Brown’s Piece itself and into part of the site from the bottom path.

 • You can get to land at Brown’s Piece from the centre of Wotton, from the corner of Clarence Road and Symn Lane or from the southern end of Water Lane.
 It is the land on the slope above Bearlands at the end of Water Lane, running up to the edge of the fields next to Blue Coat School grounds.
-Many local residents know it as Hack Hill.

 • Land at Brown’s Piece is 4.5ha or 11 acres.
 Imagine 4 or 5 football pitches stuck together in a line.
 On an interesting and complex terraced slope, covered with growing trees and lovely old oaks, with patches of brambles, blackthorn and other vegetation and a beautiful hidden meadow at one end.